 WOMEN TRAVELERS RISK : MEDIUM

 Sudan is relatively safe for a solo woman, as long as you dress and act appropriately for an Islamic country and you respect their laws and religion.
 Definitely avoid entering public transport alone or finding yourself in crowded areas.
 Many western women have had problems with being harassed and even sexually assaulted.

 So...
 How Safe Is Sudan Really?

-- Visas - All countries, except Egypt, need a visa in order to enter Sudan and they are impossible to acquire on the airport upon enterin Sudan.
+- Visas - All countries, except Egypt, need a visa in order to enter Sudan and they are impossible to acquire at the airport upon entering Sudan.
 Make sure your passport is valid for at least 6 months from the date of arrival in Sudan.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

 - Currency - Sudanese pound is the official currency in Sudan.
 ATMs do not exist in Sudan and credit cards are not accepted in Sudan because of the US sanctions.
 Travelers are advised to bring US dollars or euro in cash.

 - Weather - Although Sudan is located within the tropics, the climate varies from arid in the north to tropical in the far southwest.
 There isn't much variation when it comes to temperatures in Sudan: what may vary is the amount of precipitation and the length of the dry season.

 - Airports - Khartoum International Airport is the main airport in Sudan.
 It is located in Khartoum but the facility that currently serves as the airport will be replaced with a new airport 40 km south of the center of Khartoum.